abhisheksingh-17/Services/README.md

  - Navigate to the Project Folder:

-Change your working directory to the "Technology Stack Section" folder within the "Landing Page Section" repository:
+Change your working directory to the "Services Section" folder within the "Landing Page Section" repository:

 ```bash
 cd "Landing-Page-Section-Main/Services Section"